u93/esp8266-arduino-recipies/README.md

   - [Websockets Library](https://github.com/morrissinger/ESP8266-Websocket) for client and server implementation

 ## Scheduling Events
 - [Ticker library](https://github.com/esp8266/Arduino/tree/master/libraries/Ticker) is used to trigger functions every a certain time.
-Make sure to follow [recomendations](http://arduino-esp8266.readthedocs.io/en/latest/libraries.html) from ESP8266 Arduino Core
+Make sure to follow [recomendations](http://arduino-esp8266.readthedocs.io/en/latest/libraries.html) from ESP8266 Arduino Core.

 ## OTA Upgrades
-- Follow [OTA documentation](http://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html) on Arduino Core for understanding on how OTA Upgrade works and the several ways to do it
+- Follow [OTA documentation](http://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html) on Arduino Core for understanding on how OTA Upgrade works and the several ways to do it.
-- Read the following [tutorial](https://www.bakke.online/index.php/2017/06/02/self-updating-ota-firmware-for-esp8266/) that acts as both example and documentation
+- Read the following [tutorial](https://www.bakke.online/index.php/2017/06/02/self-updating-ota-firmware-for-esp8266/) that acts as both example and documentation.
 - Here can be found an [Example Code](https://github.com/esp8266-examples/ota-basic) plus a tutorial on how implement OTA functions and how to use them.

 ## SPIFFS
 - [SPIFFS](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/spiffs/README.md) stands for SPI Flash File System, and can be used in the ESP8266 to store files like certificates for secure communication.
-- For information about how the File System works, itś limitations and how to implement ypur code visit [here](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.rst)
+- For information about how the File System works, itś limitations and how to implement ypur code visit [here](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.rst).
-  - Information about your chip flash size can be obtained using ESP-specific SDK as hown in [example](https://github.com/eebf1993/myesp8266/blob/master/examples/SPIFFS_Mount_Format_Listing/SPIFFS_Mount_Format_Listing.ino)
+  - Information about your chip flash size can be obtained using ESP-specific SDK as hown in [example](https://github.com/eebf1993/myesp8266/blob/master/examples/SPIFFS_Mount_Format_Listing/SPIFFS_Mount_Format_Listing.ino).

 ## Espressif Documentation
 - [ESP8266_Datasheet](https://www.espressif.com/sites/default/files/documentation/0a-esp8266ex_datasheet_en.pdf)